Skip to main content

 Become a Certified Nutrition Specialist

-Each spring semester, Live Well partners with Student Government to bring AASDN to campus in order to train students who are interested in becoming a Certified Nutrition Specialist.
+Each spring semester, Live Well partners with Student Government to bring AASDN to campus to train students who are interested in becoming a Certified Nutrition Specialist.
 Some scholarships are available for qualifying university students.
 For more information on this opportunity, please contact wellness@ut.edu.

 Physical Wellness Online Resources